Our bottom line

 What are the risks?

-As with all other investment products, there are no guarantees for positive returns.
+As with all other investment products, there are no guarantees of receiving positive returns.

-There is a risk of your portfolio going down meaning that you could end up with less than you invested while still having to pay a fee.
+There is a risk of your portfolio going down meaning that you could end up with less than you invested while also having paid fees.

 How accessible is InvestEngine?

 Creating an account on InvestEngine is relatively easy and straightforward.
-They’ll have your account literally running in minutes.
+They should have your account literally running in minutes.
 All you have to do is answer a few questions on your financial situation, investment goals, time horizons and tolerance to risk.

-Leave the rest to InvestEngine’s carefully crafted algorithm to select the best investment for you and the team of experts at the firm to do what’s needed to maximise the potential of your investment growth.
-This makes it a potentially great solution for those with limited investing experience.
+Leave the rest to InvestEngine’s carefully crafted algorithm to select an investment style in line with your answers, and the team of experts at the firm will work hard to help maximise the potential returns on your investment.
+This makes it a potentially great choice for those with limited investing experience.

 Service and support